JosephC94/ancient-artifacts/README.md

 [Link to website via GitHUb](https://github.com/JosephC94/ancient-artifacts/)

 A website used for browsing, bidding, buying and learning about different ancient artifacts.
 The website contains a welcome page, registration and login functionality, a page of products listed, detailed info about each product and events they have been involved in, and the option to purchase the product.
 The website's primary focus is for the user to buy a product.
+The user must register and account or sign in, in order to navigate to the products.

 The website focuses largely on what is for sale, each items journey of events, previous ownership and importance.
 The goals of the website are to:

-*Provide knowledge of each product's journey and significance to entice customer's to purchase *Allow a user to purchase products
+* Provide knowledge of each product's journey and significance to entice customer's to purchase
+* Allow a user to purchase products
-*Excellent use of UX to ensure customers go from visiting the website to leaving the website having purchased a product or products
+* Excellent use of UX to ensure customers go from visiting the website to leaving the website having purchased a product or products
-*Provide enough info of each item to highlight its importance for customers to recognise its true value for purchase *Allow users to search for a product
+* Provide enough info of each item to highlight its importance for customers to recognise its true value for purchase
+* Allow users to search for a product
-*Allow users the option to bid on a product
+* Allow users the option to bid on a product
-*Easy navigation
+* Easy navigation
-*Simple order process that conforms with modern day online order processes
+* Simple order process that conforms with modern day online order processes

 ## UX